-The markings on the dial of a watch used to represent the hours and minutes.
+The markings on the dial of a watch are used to represent the hours and minutes.
 Indices can be numerals, such as Arabic, Breguet or Roman.
-They can also be batons, arrows or round.
+They can also be batons, arrows or circles.
 In higher-end watches, these are usually applied to the dial, rather than being painted or printed on.

 Jewels are used as bearings at the heaviest points of wear in a watch movement.
 They help to reduce friction between moving parts and increase a movement’s lifespan.
 Jewels are only used to increase the accuracy of the movement and are not for decoration.
 Basic watches typically have 7-jewels, higher-end timepieces will have 15 or more jewels.

 Lugs are the loops of metal at the top and bottom of a wristwatch case where the strap is attached.